Youth Weight Training: Is it Okay? When Should They Start Lifting Weights?

 Yes, you read that right, strength training for the youth, aka kids.
-It offers numerous benefits to them and is a great idea for any kid who wants to feel better and look better.
-It can also set them on a lifetime path of training, which will lead to better fitness and health.
+Workout exercises for teenage girls as well as teenage boys offers numerous benefits to them and is a great idea for any kid who wants to feel better, look better and boost their overall self esteem.
+It can also set them on a lifetime path of training, which will lead to increased strength, better fitness and health.

-The main reason why I chose to delve into this topic because, as a dad, it affects me personally.
-I’ve managed to get my 11-year-old son into weight training.
+The main reason why I chose to delve into this topic is because, as a dad, it affects me personally.
+I’ve managed to get my 11-year-old son to start strength training sessions for children.
 And he’s been enjoying both the exercises themselves and their benefits so far!

 Lucky for you, dads and moms reading this, I’ve chosen to share both my knowledge and my personal experience with my own son, and I hope it helps you and your children a lot.